newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/site-safety-permits-cosmetology.md

 issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---

-You will need to obtain and show a site safety permits such as a fire permit and a `Certificate of Occupancy or Approval|certificate-occupancy` prior to applying for a shop license.
+You will need to obtain and show site safety permits such as a fire permit and a `Certificate of Occupancy or Approval|certificate-occupancy` prior to obtaining a shop license.

 ---